Dimers on Riemann surfaces I: Temperleyan forests: Convergence of height function and forms

 Let us describe informally the general structure of the proof.
-Most of the work will be in the universal cover to obtain the convergence of expressions of the form $\E \prod_i (h(\tilde z_i) - h(\tilde w_i))$ for distincts points $\tilde z_i$ and $\tilde w_i$ (\cref{L:err_winding_moment}).
-By integrating this expression, we will then obtain the convergence of the height function, seen as a function on the universal cover (\cref{lem:conv_in_law}).
-We will conclude by arguing that convergence on the universal cover implies convergence of the scalar and instanton components on the manifold.
+Most of the work will be in the universal cover to obtain the convergence of expressions of the form $\E \prod_i (h(\tilde z_i) - h(\tilde w_i))$ for distinct points $\tilde z_i$ and $\tilde w_i$ (\cref{L:err_winding_moment}).
+By integrating this expression, we will then obtain the convergence of the height function, seen as a function on the universal cover.

-As mentioned in the introduction, for the first part, the idea is to introduce a regularised height function $h^\d_t$ which is a continuous function of the CRSF so that the convergence of $h^\d_t$ as $\delta \rightarrow 0$ is immediate.
+For the first part, the idea is to introduce a regularised height function $h^\d_t$ which is a continuous function of the CRSF so that the convergence of $h^\d_t$ as $\delta \rightarrow 0$ is immediate.
 This leaves us with two issues: the comparison between $h^\d$ and $h^\d_t$ for fixed $\delta$ and the convergence of $h_t$ as $t \rightarrow \infty$ in the limit.
 Both questions are actually solved simultaneously by the estimate of \cref{L:err_winding_moment} which compares $h^\d$ and $h^\d_t$ with an error term that becomes small both in $\delta$ and $t$ independently.

 \paragraph{Setup and notations.} Recall that our goal is to prove that